A primer on semiconvex functions in general potential theories: Elementary properties of semicontinuous functions

-if \eqref{lsc1} holds for each $x_0 \in X$, $u$ is \emph{lower semicontinuous on $X$} which is denoted by $u \in \LSC(X)$. \end{itemize} \end{definition} Before recalling some well-known properties, a few remarks are in order.
+If \eqref{lsc1} holds for each $x_0 \in X$, $u$ is \emph{lower semicontinuous on $X$} which is denoted by $u \in \LSC(X)$.\syid{LSC@$\LSC(X)$!the space of all lower semicontinuous functions on $X$} \end{itemize} \end{definition} Before recalling some well-known properties, a few remarks are in order.
 First, any function $u$ is both upper and lower semicontinuous at isolated points $x_0 \in X$ since, by definition $\sup \emptyset = - \infty$ and $\inf \emptyset = + \infty$.
-Second, clearly $u$ is lower semicontinuous in $x_0$ if and only if $-u$ is upper semicontinuous in $x_0$ and hence one can (and we will) focus primarily on upper semicontinuous functions.
+Second, clearly $u$ is lower semicontinuous at $x_0$ if and only if $-u$ is upper semicontinuous at $x_0$ and hence one can (and we will) focus primarily on upper semicontinuous functions.
 Third, there are other equivalent definitions of upper semicontinuity in terms of the topology of upper and lower level sets of $u$; for example, $u \in \USC(X)$ in the sense of Definition \ref{defn:usc_lsc} if and only if

-Fourth, semicontinuous functions which take values in $\R$ or $[\infty, +\infty]$ are also of use, but the choices made in Defintion \ref{defn:usc_lsc} will be useful for the viscosity calculus of Part II.
+Fourth, semicontinuous functions which take values in $\R$ or $[-\infty, +\infty]$ are also of use, but the choices made in Defintion \ref{defn:usc_lsc} will be useful for the viscosity calculus of Part~\ref{sas}.
 This choice is explained in the following remark.